btb/SuperSerial/README.md

 ### Driver/Receiver

-The RS232 Driver/Receiver chips, UA6 and UA7, can be the original 1488 and 1489 or the CMOS equivalent 14C88 and 14C89.
+The RS232 Driver/Receiver chips, UA6 and UA7, can be the original MC1488 and MC1489 or equivalents like the 75188 and 75189, or the CMOS equivalents 14C88 and 14C89.
 If UA6 is a 14C88, you can omit capacitors C3, C4, and C9.

 ## Configuration